 As they march to the Menin gate.

-There remains the question as to whether service during the First World War might have inspired the lyrics to ‘The Menin Gate’, as we should now call it.
+There remains the question as to whether Eric Haydon’s experiences during the First World War might have inspired the lyrics to ‘The Menin Gate’.
 Luckily, a service record survives enabling his military career to be reconstructed.
-In February 1915 Haydon enlisted in the London Scottish as number 4359 and was posted to the 2nd Battalion with which he served for the whole war.
-This battalion was to have a remarkably varied experience of war, being posted from Salisbury Plain to Ireland in April 1916 in the wake of the Easter Rising, then to the Western Front where it spent time on Vimy Ridge.
-After five months in France, it was sent to Salonika (Thessaloniki), then seven months later, in July 1917, to Egypt.
-It was at this point that the one misdemeanour contained on Haydon’s crime sheet occurs, when he was found guilty of disobedience to a lawful command and insubordination and was sentenced to seven days Field Punishment No. 1, the infamous tying of a soldier to a fixed object for several hours each day in place of detention in the guardroom.
+In February 1915 Haydon enlisted as a Private in the London Scottish, number 4359, and was posted to the 2nd Battalion with which he served for the whole war.
+This battalion was to have a remarkably varied experience, being posted from Salisbury Plain to Ireland in April 1916 in the wake of the Easter Rising, then to the Western Front where it spent time on Vimy Ridge.
+After five months in France, it was sent to Salonika (Thessaloniki) in Greece, then seven months later, in July 1917, to Egypt.
+It was at this point that the one misdemeanour contained on Haydon’s crime sheet occurs, when he was found guilty of disobedience to a lawful command and insubordination resulting in a sentenced of seven days Field Punishment No. 1, the infamous tying of a soldier to a fixed object for several hours each day in place of detention in the guardroom.
 The 2nd London Scottish spent ten months in Palestine, where it took part in the capture of Jerusalem in December.

-The German attacks in the Spring of 1918 led to Haydon’s battalion being sent to the Western Front in June which is when he would have first seen the future site of the Menin Gate at the eastern exit through the Ypres ramparts leading towards the front line.
+The German attacks in the Spring of 1918 led to Haydon’s battalion being sent to the Western Front in June: it is at this time that he would have first seen the future site of the Menin Gate at the eastern exit through the Ypres ramparts on the route taken by troops to the front line.
 At the end of September his battalion retook Messines, then participated in a final advance, the forgotten ‘5th battle of Ypres’, to push the Germans back from Ypres and which by mid-October 1918 resulted in the Battle of Courtrai.
 During this fighting he was mentioned in a Brigade Order for Gallantry in the Field.
 This resulted in the award of the Distinguished Conduct Medal, announced in the London Gazette of March 1919.
-It wasn’t until December 1919 that the citation was published which reveals an astonishing action which in the earlier years of the war would have gained him the Victoria Cross:
+It wasn’t until December 1919 that the citation was additionally published which reveals an astonishing action which in the earlier years of the war would have gained him the Victoria Cross:

 “During the operations near Menin, on the 14th October, 1918, he displayed most conspicuous courage and dash.
 He was always leading the rushes on enemy posts and used rifle and bayonet with great effect.
 At one time he tackled single-handed a large pillbox, capturing about 40 prisoners, nearly all of whom were armed.
 He formed one of a party of four which rushed and captured two enemy machine guns which were causing the battalion on the left flank heavy casualties.
 He did splendid work.”